moricho/moricho.github.io/index.md

   - Developed the API in Go (adopt TDD and Layered Architecture)
   - Introduce golangci-lint
   - Developed the frontend application in Vue.js collaborating with an designer

-### Others (subcontract)

-- Developed server side of blockchain service in Go on Kubernetes -

 ## Education